And I know what you’re wondering: do people actually wear dirndls and lederhosen to this thing?

 Where to buy Oktoberfest Outfits for Women on a Budget

 Getting a nice dirndl doesn’t necessarily need to break the bank.
-Here are some options for finding affordable dirndls in Munich (and click here if you’d like a full guide to doing Oktoberfest on a budget):
+Here are some options for finding affordable dirndls in Munich (and check out my full guide to doing Oktoberfest on a budget for more):

 Flea markets: Especially during the summer, Munich is full of awesome flea markets.
 There is a great one at Olympiapark on Fridays and Saturdays that sell a lot of great things (including dirndls) for cheap.